-Stock futures point to rebound following rally pause
+Stock futures trade lower ahead of latest jobless claims

 The Bank of England will deliver an interest rate decision and is expected to add more quantitative easing.

-In Europe, London's FTSE dropped 0.5 percent, Germany's DAX slipped 0.1 percent and France's CAC fell 0.6 percent.
+In Europe, London's FTSE was little changed, Germany's DAX slipped 0.3 percent and France's CAC was off 0.4 percent.

 In the Wednesday U.S. session, the S&P 500 dipped 0.4 percent to break a three-day winning streak, the Dow Jones Industrial Average lost 0.6 percent, while the Nasdaq composite edged 0.1 percent higher.